imdone/imdone-core/README.md

 [![Downloads](https://img.shields.io/npm/dm/imdone-core.svg)](https://npmjs.org/package/imdone-core)
 [![Build Status](https://travis-ci.org/imdone/imdone-core.png?branch=master)](https://travis-ci.org/imdone/imdone-core)

-Imdone is text based kanban processor with a simple syntax and model that allows the user to create and modify tasks using the keyboard to improve productivity.
+Imdone is text based kanban processor with a simple syntax that uses [comment tags like TODO and FIXME](https://en.wikipedia.org/wiki/Comment_%28computer_programming%29#Tags) and [todo.txt format](https://github.com/todotxt/todo.txt#todotxt-format).
+This model allows the user to create and modify tasks using the keyboard and automatically establishes a link between their tasks and work.
+Get [imdone-atom](https://atom.io/packages/imdone-atom) for [Atom editor](https://atom.io) to see your projects board and this library in action.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->